no-go/TextThing/README.md

 - Text file editor for your favorite file manager
 - App creates and opens Documents/click.dummer.textthing/notes.txt as default
 - use the App to write notes
-- stores changes on closing or pausing the App
+- stores changes on closing or pausing the App (optionaly)
 - set your favorite font size and switch between normal or monospace style
+- languages: english, japanese, german, french
+- a **save now** button in preferences

 ## Screenshots

 The blue colors are fixed and based on the 1980er C64 Homecomputer.
 It works on 4.1.1+

 ![The blue colors are fixed and based on the 1980er C64 Homecomputer](screenshot-6.0.1.jpg) ![It runns under 4.1.1 Jelly Bean too.](screenshot-4.1.1.jpg)

+### French translation

+Thanks to [xin](https://github.com/xinxinxinxinxin) for a french translation!

 ### Japanese translation